SSH Access

 While logged in as the root user (using the SSH Key file).

-Edit the file:
+Edit the file: /etc/ssh/sshd_config

 Look for the line and uncomment it (by removing the #).
-If it was set to
+If it was set to yes

-, change it tono
+, change it to no

 :